The state of AI today

 • A group of professional forecasters hired by ML expert Jacob Steinhardt predicted in 2021 that a year later, the best score on the MATH dataset would be 12.7%; the actual result was 50.3%.
 OpenAI’s recently released o1 model scored 94.8%.

-All of this leads to an AI paradigm where researchers assess the capabilities of AI models after they are trained, using benchmarks and hiring engineers to red-team the models.
+All of this leads to AI research where researchers assess the capabilities of AI models after they are trained, using benchmarks and hiring engineers to red-team the models.
 The outcomes can be concerning: a red-team testing GPT-4 found that it is capable of hiring a human to help it solve a CAPTCHA, a capability that was not tested for during training.
-Or during Anthropic’s training of Claude 3, the model seemed to exhibit awareness that it was being tested by researchers, something the researcher had “never seen before from an LLM.”
+Or during Anthropic’s training of Claude 3, the model seemed to exhibit awareness that it was being tested by researchers, something that the researcher had “never seen before from an LLM.”

 What makes the situation harder to assess is that after an AI is released, more of its impressive capabilities get revealed by scaffolding techniques that extend AI capabilities even further; this means that the initial release demonstrates only the lower bound on what the system can do.
 For example, ChatGPT has learned to play complex open-world video games like Red Dead Redemption 2, which was not an obvious capability even after the initial tests.